 According to the World Health Organisation, 246 million people are estimated to have low vision worldwide and about 90% of the world’s visually impaired live in developing countries.
-Globally, uncorrected refractive errors are the main cause of visual impairment and a simple pair of spectacles can help – it is instant gratification with life-changing results.
+Globally, uncorrected refractive errors are the main cause of visual impairment, and a simple pair of spectacles can help; it is instant gratification with life-changing results.

 For those living in urban areas, fixing short-sightedness is easy: pop into a local chemist, select a pair of ‘readers’, use the easy-to-use eye-test chart and voila – you can see clearly again!
 But for hundreds of thousands of people living in rural communities far from towns and clinics, this is not possible and failing sight is a major disability.

-Now, tens of thousands of poor-sighted people can thread a needle, do handicraft, weave a mat or basket, bait a fishing hook, read the Bible, Koran or newspaper, see messages on their cell phones and have the ‘Rite to Sight’!
+Now, tens of thousands of poor-sighted people can thread a needle, do handicraft, weave a mat or basket, bait a fishing hook, read the Bible, Koran or newspaper, see messages from loved ones on their cell phones and have the ‘Rite to Sight’!